 The Philosophy Behind our Music Making

 Our church is committed to our choir members enjoying a life together of ministry through music, not merely participation in a music program.
 As followers of Jesus Christ, we strive to equip the gathered saints for the work of ministry.
 Therefore, music making is not an end in itself, but a means to a greater end: that of offering a living sacrifice of praise, of personal time and talent to our Creator God.
 As Christian musicians, we are not here to serve the art, but to serve the God of all art.
-Therefore the first commitment we ask of each participant is to be a worshipper.
-Although our Sunday morning choirs are not auditioned, membership within a choir requires the ability to match pitch consistently, a commitment to regular attendance, and a desire to improve one's own musical ability.
-I encourage you to come and experience our ministry of music.
-It will feed your soul!
-Mark K. Williams — Parish Musician
+Therefore the first commitment asked of each participant is to be a worshipper.

 Our Musical Heritage